Compute Commands

 Examples

-The output includes the machine's state (running, stopped, creating), GPU type, resource allocation, and uptime.
+The output includes the machine's state (running, stopped, creating), instance type, resource allocation, and uptime.

 outpost dev start